Business Digitalization in Serbia — Questions and Answers

 18. Can I integrate e-delivery notes with my ERP or WMS system?

 Yes.
-The system is designed for automated processing, so delivery notes can be sent and received directly from connected software, without manual entry on the portal.
+The system is designed for automated processing, so notes can be sent and received directly from connected software, without manual entry on the portal.

 20. How should a company prepare for 1 October 2027?

-2. Electronic Archiving (e-Archiving)
+3. Electronic Archiving

 1. What is electronic archiving?